poissonconsulting/tuv-x/docs/source/user_guide.rst

 The ``zero above`` and ``zero below`` keys are used to zero all points from the file above or below the specified wavelength values AFTER INTERPOLATION.

+An ``override bands`` array can be included to specify fixed values over specific bands.
+These values will be applied immediately before returning the cross section and thus override any calculated or interpolated values.
+Valid ``band`` values are ``lyman-alpha``, ``schumann-runge``, and ``schumann-runge continuum``.
+The wavelength grid must cover the Lyman-alpha and Schumann-Runge bands if an override is specified, otherwise a configuration error is returned.

 A number of custom cross section types have been developed when more complex algorithms are needed to calculate